datastax/docker-images/README.md

 * Docker Compose examples to spin up connected clusters of DataStax Enterprise, Studio, and Opscenter (also on [github](https://github.com/datastax/docker-images/tree/master/example_compose_yamls))
 * Step-by-step tutorials and examples
 * How to build applications using Apache Cassandra™/ DataStax

-# OSX Caveats

-* If your DSE instance is stopping after starting studio or opsCenter, your docker memory setting may be too low.
-Default on OSX is 2GB - that is not enough.
-Try to increase it (tested for 6GB and worked)

 # License